elpahlevi/pyWRF-automation/README.md

 3. MPI Package (OpenMPI/Intel MPI/MPICH)
 4. WRF-ARW Model with `em_real` case using `dmpar` compiler selection.

-This repository includes two script, which is `main.py` as executable script and `utils.py` as a collection of function that will be used by `main.py` script.
+This repository includes two script, which is `main.py` as an executable script and `utils.py` as a collection of function that will be used by `main.py` script.

 ## How to use
 1. Open `main.py` file and change the values below `Arguments` comment (line 11):